theunicornguild/myrent/04_transactions/10_python_1_collected.md

              </section>
 {% endblock %}
 ```
-# in the previous section urls had their own page why is it different here

 ### Creating a URL

 After that, let’s create URL’s for the views that we created.
 Create a new file and name it `urls.py` in the `transactions` folder